 Priya picked up her e-Residency kit in 2017 and set about incorporating Cyberconnecting OÜ in the following year.

 Priya’s Estonian company was initially the home for her digital services book, online course, and business coaching services for solopreneurs and small to medium businesses.

-Over time, Priya has built up her package of services and through Cyberconnecting OÜ she now offers:
+Over time, Priya has built up Cyberconnecting's package of services and now offers:

-- high-end impartial advisory services for business leaders to help develop and execute their digital strategy to increase profits;
+- high-end, semi-automated advisory services for business leaders to help develop and execute their digital strategy to increase profits;

-- an 8-week interactive cyberpower programme for solopreneurs, startup founders, and SME owners to help them implement cybersecurity and privacy in their success growth strategy; and
+- an interactive cyberpower programme for solopreneurs, startup founders, and SME owners to help them implement cybersecurity and privacy in their success growth strategy.

 Not just a cyber boss but a privacy boss as well

 In addition to her expertise in cybersecurity, Priya has also gained DPO certification for the EU General Data Protection Regulation (GDPR).

 In all her work, she assists clients in creating a data privacy culture, fundamental to gain advantage over competitors.
 The current GDPR services Priya provides to her clients are semi-automated.